Skip to Main Content

 Archival records are collected to be used for historical research, and UMA’s highest priority is to make its collections available for academic and public research.
 Whether interested in the history of architecture, manufacturing, economics, the labour movement, publishing, theatre, mining, science, politics, the professions, biography, education, law, the women’s movement, pacifism or war, researchers will find major resources in the UMA collections.

 UMA’s holdings extend over 20 kilometres and are stored off-site in a purpose-built repository in Brunswick.
-Researchers can access material through the Cultural Collections Reading Room on level 3 of the Baillieu Library, University of Melbourne.
+Researchers can access material through the Archives and Special Collections Reading Room on level 3 of the Baillieu Library, University of Melbourne.

 Collection strengths